merchant-prince/laravel-docker/README.md

 ## Usage

-To run the application and install a new Laravel project in the current working directory, run the following command:
+To install a new Laravel project in the current working directory, run the following command:

 ```sh
 python3 -m harivansh_laravel_docker